alicecaml/alicecaml.org/content/lsp/index.md

 </div>

 This includes `ocamllsp`, `dot-merlin-reader`, and the OCaml compiler that was used to compile them both.
+The install location differs between OSes:

+- On Unix-like systems they are installed to `$HOME/.local/share/alice/current/bin` (but the `$HOME/.local/share` prefix can be overriden by the value of the `XDG_DATA_HOME` environment variable).
-All tools are installed to `$HOME/.alice/current/bin` so make sure that directory is in your `PATH` variable and appears earlier than any other directory that might contain OCaml tools (e.g. the `bin` directory from an opam switch).
+- On Windows they are installed to `%USERPROFILE%\AppData\Local\alice\current\bin`.

+Make sure that the directory appropriate to your system is in your `PATH` variable and appears earlier than any other directory that might contain OCaml tools (e.g. the `bin` directory from an opam switch).